iamgio/chorus/README.md

 * [Highlight](https://github.com/iAmGio/chorus/blob/master/src/assets/styles/light-highlight.css)
 * [Settings](https://github.com/iAmGio/chorus/blob/master/src/assets/styles/light-settings.css)

+If you want to make it public, you can add it to the official [themes repository](https://github.com/iAmGio/chorus-themes) following [these](https://github.com/iAmGio/chorus-themes/blob/master/README.md) guidelines.

 ## Downloading
 **This project is currently work in progress.**
 Once finished, Chorus will be downloadable on [chorusmc.org](http://chorusmc.org).